Before I helped 4,000 women

 It wasn’t all smooth sailing from there though.

 While I excelled at sports, I still thought small when it came to my career.
-Having watched my Dad enjoy a lucrative career in sales, I was drawn to the field as well.
+Having watched my Dad enjoy a lucrative career in sales, I was drawn to the field.
 But when I mentioned my interest in sales to him, he told me in no uncertain terms, that sales was not for women!
 So I ignored my passion and became a schoolteacher, a career others deemed more 'appropriate' for a girl.

 And…I was miserable!